Smoky Mushroom "Bacon" that Non-Vegans Will Love

-- Heat the oil in a medium skillet and cook the mushrooms for 3 minutes, flip and cook for 3 more minutes.
-They should be browned and the edges should look crispy.
+- Heat the oil in a medium skillet and cook the mushrooms for approximately 5 to 7 minutes.
+Flip and cook for another 5 minutes.
+They should be browned and the edges.should be crispy.

 - For a Bacon Lettuce and Tomato sandwich toast two pieces of whole grain bread.
 Add lettuce, sliced tomato, the mushroom bacon, and salt and pepper if desired.
 You can also spread some vegan mayo on the toast for added flavor.

 On thé ingrédient list… you listed the liquid smoke as 2oz.
 But on the 2nd ingredient list that preceded the steps, you listed the liquid smoke as 2 teaspoons.
 Which is it?

 It's 2 teaspoons.
 We're not sure where you're seeing a second ingredients list, if you wouldn't mind letting us know where you're seeing that we'd appreciate it.
 Thanks so much!

 Excellent!
 The smoke, maple and pinch of salt are a perfect combo to enhance the meatiness of the Portobello.

 Thank you!
 We're so happy you enjoyed the recipe. 🙂